halavah/halavah/source/about/index.md

 ## Hi there 👋

-- 🔭 I’m a Student
+- 🔭 I’m a Coder
 - 🌱 I’m currently learning Java
 - ⚡ Hobby: Play / Surfing
-- ⛵ Motto：Don't let joy take you down !
+- ⛵ Motto：Life drifts untethered, fleeting as a dream.